 Walleye up to 8 pounds have been caught here in springtime, and there’s public access just below the dam.

-Another good stretch of the Kaskaskia River is farther down below Carlyle Reservoir, where sauger are abundant.
+Another good stretch of the Kaskaskia River is farther down below Carlyle Lake, where sauger are abundant.

 Saugeye are the primary draw at Evergreen Lake, a 925-acre reservoir in McLean County just north of Bloomington.